Up to 14 scholarships for children’s rights experts!

 The School selects a maximum of 30 participants.

-Eligibility: Participants are selected on the basis on their motivation, practice and commitment to human rights, advocacy and media issues as well as their background and professional experiences.
-Gender and regional balance is taken into account in order to form a heterogenous group.
+Eligibility: Participants are selected on the basis of their motivation, practice and commitment to human rights, advocacy and media issues, as well as their background and professional experiences.
+Gender and regional balance will be taken into account in order to form a heterogenous group.

-Certificate: All participants attending the course will receive a certificate of participation upon completion of the course including attendance to selected festival screenings
+Certificate: All participants attending the school will receive a certificate of participation upon completion of the programme, including attendance to selected festival screenings.

 Selection: Global Campus of Human Rights will review applications on an on-going basis.
-This way, Global Campus of Human Rights aims to give participants as much time as possible for the organisation of visa, travelling and accommodation (see also: Practical Information).
+By doing so, the Global Campus of Human Rights aims to give participants as much time as possible for the organisation of Visa, travelling and accommodation (see also: Practical Information).

 Applicant Requiring Visas

 Non-EU applicants require a Visa to access Italy.
-Students requiring Visas usually need to produce an official letter of invitation from the course to the Visa Office.
-As these are only issued upon receipt of full payment, we encourage non-EU applicants to apply to the summer school at least 4 months prior the beginning of the school with full payment.
+Students requiring Visas usually need to produce an official letter of invitation from the school to the Visa Application Centre.
+As these are only issued upon receipt of full payment, we encourage non-EU applicants to apply to the summer school with adequate advance and with full payment.
 Following notification of admission, the school will provide you with an invitation letter confirming that you are offered a place in the programme and the fees are paid.

-Visa application process can take several months, we strongly recommend applicants to apply as soon as you receive the invitation letter from the Summer School in order to appeal any refusals.
+Visa application process can take several months: we strongly recommend applicants to apply as soon as they receive the invitation letter from the Summer School in order to appeal any refusals.